w3f/polkadot-wiki/docs/learn-papers.md

 Polkadot's original white paper is a technical summary around one possible direction of implementing the Polkadot network.
 This paper uses rationale and technical details to support why this direction is beneficial.
-This original white paper also explains how each core component in Polkadot works together to build this decentralized network.
+This original white paper also explains how Polkadot's core components work together to build this decentralized network.
 Polkadot's white paper can be found [here](https://polkadot.network/PolkaDotPaper.pdf).